-The Oklahoma Summer Arts Institute Chorus is a 52- to 58-member chamber choir led by internationally recognized conductors and assisted by expert vocal teachers/coaches.
+The Oklahoma Summer Arts Institute Chorus is a 60-member choir led by internationally recognized conductors and assisted by expert vocal teachers/coaches.
 The daily schedule includes full choir rehearsals as well as individual and sectional coaching.
 Students may also participate in supplemental study and ensemble work.
 Repertoire consists of a wide variety of standard and contemporary choral literature.
 The choir performs two concerts during the Institute.

 Requirements for Applicants

 1. Complete an online application and schedule your audition no later than noon the weekday before your desired audition date.
 See dates in right side bar or view full audition schedule here.
 Audition spaces fill quickly, so schedule as soon as possible.

 2. Bring a government-issued I.D. or birth certificate to your audition for age verification purposes.

 3. Read below guidelines to prepare your audition.
 Please note: You MUST audition for the part you wish to sing at Quartz Mountain, though the conductor reserves the right to change part assignments during OSAI.

 4. Arrive at your audition at least 15 minutes early to check in and warm up.

 PLEASE READ CAREFULLY.
 Failure to adhere to these requirements could keep an otherwise outstanding voice from being accepted to OSAI!